LTSana/Project_0/README.md

 1. Open Command Prompt
 2. Run: "pip install flask"
 3. Run: "set FLASK_APP=app.py"
+4. Run: "set FLASK_ENV=development"
-4. Run: "set FLASK_DEBUG=1"
+5. Run: "set FLASK_DEBUG=1"
-5. Run: "python -m flask run" or "python app.py"
+6. Run: "python -m flask run" or "python app.py"

 You need to be in the directory of the program to run it in Command Prompt.
 Run: "cd " <then the path to the folder of the program>